thengl/GeoMLA/README.md

 dnP <- paste(names(grid.distP), collapse="+")
 ```

-so that we can define a *hybrid* space-time model that can be used to predict daily rainfall as a function of time, covariates and buffer distances:
+so that we can define a *hybrid* space-time model that can be used to predict daily rainfall as a function of time, covariates and buffer distances (i.e. geographical space):

 ``` r
 fmP <- as.formula(paste("PRCP ~ cdate + doy + elev_1km + PRISM_prec +", dnP))